infu/nftanvil/apps/docs/docs/sdk/integration.md

 Take a look at `"history": "5100"` This means that the currently used history canister has slot `5100` .
 This slot number can be converted to `canister id`.
 To do that we also need the `space` property, which holds a range from `17830671` to `17836454`.
 That range points to the first and last canister held by Anvil cluster.
 These are sequential canisters all registered by us.

-Converting history slot to canister id can be done by adding the slot number 5100 to first canister 17830671 and then after proper formatting, we will have dlrec-viaaa-aaaai-qe35q-cai.
+Converting history slot to canister id can be done by adding the slot number 5100 to the first canister 17830671 and then after proper formatting, we will have dlrec-viaaa-aaaai-qe35q-cai.

-**Why we don’t store canister ids ?** The above mentioned system reduces memory significantly.
-Instead of having to keep thousands of canister id map in every canister or relying on inter-canister calls to query who is who, we have a simple map which helps us programatically convert slots to canister ids and vice versa.
+**Why we don’t store canister ids ?** The above-mentioned system reduces memory significantly.
+Instead of having to keep thousands of canister id map in every canister or relying on inter-canister calls to query who is who, we have a simple map that helps us programmatically convert slots to canister ids and vice versa.
 The reverse transformation is useful when trying to figure if a canister id is part of the Anvil cluster or not.

 **Motoko transformation `(range, slot) → canister-id`**

 Can be found here [`https://docs.nftanvil.com/docs/motoko/nft/aprincipal`](https://docs.nftanvil.com/docs/motoko/nft/aprincipal)

-You can use that function and all other after installing our Motoko package [https://docs.nftanvil.com/docs/sdk/motoko](https://docs.nftanvil.com/docs/sdk/motoko)
+You can use that function and all others after installing our Motoko package [https://docs.nftanvil.com/docs/sdk/motoko](https://docs.nftanvil.com/docs/sdk/motoko)

 We have made helper functions here, which will help you easily establish communication with our cluster. [https://docs.nftanvil.com/docs/motoko/cluster/factory](https://docs.nftanvil.com/docs/motoko/cluster/factory)